michaelebrooker/community-garden/README.md

-Community Garden at St John's Walton.
+Community Garden at St John's Walton, Chesterfield.

-This site is to support a project to turn a small field into a garden into a wild and wonderful place of naturalistic planting to encourage wildlife in all it's glory but also allowing for fun and contemplation with nature.
+This website is to document and support a community garden project next to St John's Walton, Chesterfield.

 The project started in March April 2023